awslabs/aws-iot-device-client/README.md

 *Note: If CSR file is not provided, the Device Client will use Claim Certificate and Private key for provisioning the device.*

+*Note: Please make sure that the Claim certificate, private key and/or CSR file stored on device side have respective permissions applied to it as mentioned above in this document.*

 Check [CreateKeysAndCertificate](https://docs.aws.amazon.com/iot/latest/developerguide/fleet-provision-api.html#create-keys-cert) and [CreateCertificateFromCsr](https://docs.aws.amazon.com/iot/latest/developerguide/fleet-provision-api.html#create-cert-csr) API for more details.

 ### Resources required for Fleet Provisioning feature